-- 1 Warning and asked to put device away - 2 Item will be confiscated from student, turned over to Administration, and returned to the student at the end of the school day.
-Parent/Guardian will be notified and restricted lunch privileges will be assigned. - 3 Item will be confiscated from student, turned over to Administration, and device must be picked up by parent/guardian.
-Parent/guardian will be notified and restricted break/lunch privileges will be assigned. - 4 Item will be confiscated from student, turned over to Administration, and parent/guardian conference will be scheduled prior to returning device to parent/guardian.
+1st Infraction: Warning and asked to put device away.

+2nd Infraction: Item confiscated from student, given to Administration, and returned to the student at the end of the school day.
+Parent/Guardian will be notified and restricted lunch privileges will be assigned.

+3rd Infraction: Item confiscated from student, given to Administration, and device must be picked up by parent/guardian.
+Parent/guardian will be notified and restricted break/lunch privileges will be assigned.

+4th Infraction: Item confiscated from student, given to Administration, and parent/guardian conference scheduled prior to returning device to parent/guardian.
 Student's authorization for possession of any electronic device is revoked.